shubham1091/Python_for_everybody/Getting_Started/Chapter_Two/definition.md

   an integer number and a string
 - For example "+" means "addition" if<br>
   something is a number and <br>
-  "concatenate" if somethingis a string
+  "concatenate" if somethings a string
   > concatenate = put together

 ## Several Types of Numbers